HAT: Hybrid Attention Transformer for Image Restoration: Methodology

 \textbf{Difference to SwinIR.} SwinIR~\cite{swinir} is the first work to successfully use Swin Transformer~\cite{swin_t} for low-level vision tasks.
 It builds an image restoration network by using the original Swin Transformer block.
-The design of our HAT is inspired by SwinIR and retains the core design of window-based self-attention in SwinIR.
+Our HAT is inspired by SwinIR and retains the core design of window-based self-attention.
 However, we address the problem of limited range of utilized information in SwinIR by enlarging the window size and introducing channel attention.
-At the same time, we introduce a newly designed OCA to further enhance the ability of SwinIR to implement cross-window information interaction.
-Our HAT is a more powerful backbone for low-level vision tasks.
+At the same time, we introduce a newly designed OCA to further enhance the ability to implement cross-window interaction.
+This work aims to design a more powerful backbone for image restoration tasks.

-\textbf{Difference to IPT.} IPT~\cite{ipt} is an image processing Transformer based on the similar design of ViT~\cite{vit}.
-It uses the patch token and calculates the global self-attention of features.
-The computational complexity of IPT grows quadratically with the input size.
-In contrast, our HAT adopts the pixel token and computes self-attention in the windows of fixed size.
-Therefore, in HAT, the computational complexity of Self-attention grows linearly with the input size.
-IPT also uses a pre-training strategy.
-Its multi-task pre-training strategy aims to utilize the correlation between multiple tasks.
-However, our pre-training is only performed on a single task to maximize the capability of the model on the specific task.

 \textbf{Difference to EDT.} EDT~\cite{edt} builds an image restoration Transformer based on the shifted crossed local attention, which also calculates self-attention in the windows of fixed size.
 For a given feature map, it splits the feature into two parts and performs self-attention in an either horizontal or vertical rectangle window.
 In contrast, our HAT adopts the vanilla window-based self-attention and shifted window mechanism similar to Swin Transformer~\cite{swin_t}.
 EDT also studies the pre-training strategy and emphasizes the advantages of multi-related-task pre-training (i.e., performing pre-training on a specific task with multiple degradation levels).
-However, our HAT shows that training on the same task but using a large-scale dataset is the key factor in the effectiveness of pre-training.
+However, HAT shows that training on the same task but using a large-scale dataset is the key factor in the effectiveness of pre-training.

+\textbf{Difference to SCUNet.} SCUNet~\cite{scunet} is also an image restoration network that integrates the strengths of Transformers and CNN.
+It utilizes the Swin Transformer block alongside a classic convolution block within its U-Net architecture, forming a Swin-Conv Block, and achieves excellent performance for denoising.
+Unlike our approach that originates from the SR task, SCUNet is primarily designed for denoising, with a focus on capturing multi-scale information.
+In contrast, our method emphasizes the benefits of window self-attention for local information fitting and addresses its limitations in cross-window interaction and global information acquisition.
+Therefore, the two methods differ significantly in motivation, overall architecture and the design details of key modules.

 \textbf{Difference to HaloNet.} HaloNet~\cite{halonet} incorporates a similar window partition mechanism to our OCA, enabling the calculation of self-attention within overlapping window features.
 HaloNet employs this overlapping self-attention as the fundamental module to build the network, inevitably leading to a large computational cost.
 This design could impose a substantial computational burden and is not friendly to image restoration tasks.
 On the contrary, our HAT leverages only a limited number of OCA modules to augment the interaction between adjacent windows.
 This approach can effectively enhance the image restoration Transformer without incurring excessive computational costs.